 These goals give your budget a purpose.
 When you hit one, you’ll feel more empowered to tackle the next.

-Banks now offer best credit cards for college students that are beginner-friendly, offer cashback on essentials, and have no annual fees.
+Yes, credit cards for students exist and no, they’re not traps if used smartly.
+Banks now offer best credit cards for college students that are beginner-friendly, offer cashback on essentials and have no annual fees.
 But here’s the catch: a credit card isn’t free money.
-It’s borrowed money—with consequences.
+It’s borrowed money with consequences.

 Here’s how to use them wisely: